zengm-games/zengm/js/lib/README.md

-raphael.js has this very minor patch applied to make it play nice with Require.js: https://github.com/robcolburn/raphael/commit/e81cbaa03898f4da6e705e7a9f6947cccb8e27e7
+raphael.js has this very minor patch applied to make it play nice with Require.js: https://github.com/robcolburn/raphael/commit/e81cbaa03898f4da6e705e7a9f6947cccb8e27e7 I also deleted the VML module to save space, since that is only for ancient browsers which aren't supported anyway.

 knockout.mapping.js is changed to depend on lib/knockout, not knockout.